jessicakoubi/wwc_python_trivia_tuesday/TRIVIA.md

 ## Solution
 **C**

-The str.join() method can be used to return a string which concatenate all the strings of an iterable separated by the the string provided to it.
-In this specific case, we use the \t escape sequence to separate each string by a ta* b)
+The str.join() method can be used to return a string that concatenates all the strings of an iterable separated by the string provided to it.
+In this specific case, we use the \t escape sequence to separate each string by a tab.

 ## Trivia #7
 ### Code